tc39/proposal-ses/README.md

   programmers.

 * Of course, there is the perpetual bikeshedding of names.
 We are not attached to the names we present here.

 ## Acknowledgements

-Many thanks to E. Dean Tribble, Kevin Reid, Michael Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, and Daniel Ehrenberg.
+Many thanks to E. Dean Tribble, Kevin Reid, Dave Herman, Michael Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, Daniel Ehrenberg, Ojan Vafai, Elliott Sprehn, and Alex Russell.
 Thanks to the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Stay, Mike Samuel, Felix Lee, and Kevin Reid) for building a system in which all the hardest issues have already been worked out.